top of page

 One of the most important ways students build resilience is through deliberate discomfort.
 This doesn't mean constant exposure to high-stress environments, but rather a series of intentional, self-paced challenges that stretch the comfort zone without shattering it.

-• Setting micro-challenges: Like making small talk with one new person each week or volunteering to ask one question per class.
+Setting micro-challenges: Making small talk with one new person each week or volunteering to ask one question per class.
+These small victories compound.

 Use Emotional Resilience to Build Self Confidence